+Our Course and Program Learning Outcomes are all in accordance with, and actively promote, the mission of the college.
 For example, most of our courses teach students to identify, analyze, and evaluate one's own assumptions.
-While an intensive and rigorous educational endeavor, it indirectly teaches students to Develop Self-Awareness and Confidence, as well as Appreciate the Value of Lifelong Learning.
+While this can be an intense and challenging educational endeavor, it indirectly teaches students to Develop Self-Awareness and Confidence, as well as Appreciate the Value of Lifelong Learning.
 In addition, most of our courses teach students to identify, analyze, and evaluate one's own assumptions, in part, by imagining alternatives to one's own assumptions.
 As such, most of the Philosophy Department's courses teach students to Creatively Respond to Ideas and Information.

-In addition, given that identifying, analyzing, and evaluating one's assumptions involves being able to take responsibility for one's beliefs and the ways one's beliefs form guiding assumptions for one's actions, most of the department's courses teach students to Understand and Demonstrate Responsibility.
+Given that identifying, analyzing, and evaluating one's assumptions involves being able to take responsibility for one's beliefs and the ways one's beliefs form guiding assumptions for one's actions, most of the department's courses teach students to understand and demonstrate personal, civic, social, and environmental responsibility and cooperation in order to become productive local and global citizens.

-Similarly, many of our Critical Thinking courses teach students to apply these abilities to one's own assumptions about advertising and/or the news media, including commercial advertising and news examples dealing with health issues.
+Similarly, our Critical Thinking courses teach students to apply these abilities to one's own assumptions about advertising and/or the news media, including commercial advertising and news examples dealing with health issues.
 As such, many of the department's courses teach students to Maintain and Improve Health.

-Fourth, the Philosophy Department continues to teach students to Utilize Technology.
-We continue to offer online sections of Phil 3 and Phil 5, and many instructors teaching face to face classes use Canvas to support those classes.
+The Philosophy Department continues to teach students to Utilize Technology.
+We continue to offer online sections of Phil 3 and Phil 6, and many instructors teaching face to face classes use Canvas to support those classes, often working with students to expand their understanding of how to make use of educational technologies in ways that will benefit them beyond the classroom.

-Lastly, the Philosophy Department is proud of its contributions to the district's mission to teach transfer students.
-In recent years philosophy students have transferred as Philosophy majors to, among others schools, University of California, Berkeley, University of California, Davis, University of California, Los Angeles, University of California, Santa Cruz, St. John's in Anapolis, and Boston College; and, after earning her degree at St. John's College, one philosophy student has continued to study Law at New York University; while, after earning his degree from University of California, Davis, another student currently is pursuing a Ph.D. in Philosophy at Yale University.
+In addition, the Philosophy Department is proud of its contributions to the district's mission to teach transfer students.
+In recent years philosophy students have transferred as Philosophy majors to, among others schools, University of California, Berkeley, University of California, Davis, University of California, Los Angeles, University of California, Santa Cruz.
+After earning his BA from Berkeley, one philosophy student has returned in the role of philosophy tutor to help support SRJC students as he prepares to apply to graduate school.
 While the Philosophy Department does not have quantitative or complete data about the success of its transfer students -- including students who have taken multiple philosophy courses and philosophy majors -- after transferring to another college or university, qualitative feedback in the form of correspondence from former students regular indicates gratitude for what they learned in our classes and feelings that they are well prepared for the university work they are doing as upper-division students.